 - Music and visual arts workshop leader at Mary Hare School for Deaf Children (November 2016).

-Eloise has also worked with a number of charities in the past and present, including Music of Life Foundation, Music and the Deaf, Decibels, Action on Hearing Loss (AOHL), the National Deaf Children's Society (NDCS), Jewish Deaf Association, and Hearing Dogs for Deaf People.
+Eloise has also worked with a number of charities in the past and present, including Music of Life Foundation, Yorkshire Youth and Music, Music and the Deaf, Decibels, Action on Hearing Loss (AOHL), the National Deaf Children's Society (NDCS), Jewish Deaf Association, and Hearing Dogs for Deaf People.